cultureandempire/cultureandempire.github.io/cande.md

 To stop these dangerous pirates, hackers, drug dealers, and cyberfreaks we need firm action, international agreements [like ACTA](https://www.google.com/search?q=acta) and the Stop Online Piracy Act (SOPA), which regretfully must remain secret for national security reasons.
 Sadly, this war will probably last forever.
 We will of course persevere, etc. etc.

 In reality, copyright is a stalking horse for a fight to control and reign in the largest communications network in human history.
 Control the Internet and you control the future.
-We'll same the same patterns in the third front that we saw in the other two:
+We'll see the same patterns in the third front that we saw in the other two:

 * A gradient of deniability that stretches from official operations, to private contractors, to secret armies, through to criminals.